 Which Country Produces The Most Waste?
 Waster Answers! 🤔🗑️

 Which Country Produces The Most Waste? 🤔🗑️: Now, we open one of the more interesting topics the world has to offer today: a country’s waste production.
 On average, the world produces roughly 2.01 billion tonnes of municipal solid waste (MSW).
 Moreover, 33 per cent of that is not treated safely – harmful to the environment.
 All of the previous information came from the World Bank.
 With this information, Mr Waster suddenly had a thought in mind: which country is or countries are the biggest contributor/s to that?
-Waster will discuss below.
+Waster will discuss this below.
 Read on to learn more.

 We all know the ever-growing heaps of waste globally by now.
 Day by day, waste continues to grow in numbers.
 Moreover, it will only continue to keep growing.
-Statistics says that we should expect a 70 per cent increase in rubbish produced by countries between 2016 and 2050.
+Statistics say that we should expect a 70 per cent increase in rubbish produced by countries between 2016 and 2050.

 Now, which of these is the number one country that produces the most waste?
 And, who are the following countries with the most waste produced?
 Waster will discuss all of that and more in this blog.